8 Weak Phrases To Avoid in Writing

 “Try to figure out” might not cause confusion, but it makes writing clunky.
 Instead of writing a piece of advice that instructed, “Try to figure out what you want to do in life,” I’d say, “Decide what you want to do in life.”
 Wording it that way creates a more succinct sentence, plus it lets the recipient know I believe he or she is capable of deciding on a desired path rather than only trying to decide.

-These are some of the weak phrases I’ve tried to avoid to make my writing leaner, but stronger.
+These are some of the weak phrases I’ve tried to avoid to make my writing leaner but stronger.
 Are there some glaring omissions on this list?
 If so, comment below!